dirkdevriendt/deltaq-website/content/basicPage/how-it-works.md

   - block:
       - backgroundimage: 'https://ucarecdn.com/cf100bc2-7885-41ed-8a62-f49b52ea231d/'
         content: >-
-          During night-time DeltaQ will insure just in time cooling of your building which results in an optimal energy consumption and a comfortable workplace.
+          During night-time DeltaQ will ensure just in time cooling of your building which results in an optimal energy consumption and a comfortable workplace.
         title: Nice summer sunset